italia/writing-toolkit/suggerimenti-di-scrittura/numeri-e-date.rst

 Orari
 ----

-Scrivili in lettere quando il contesto è discorsivo
+Scrivili in lettere quando il contesto è discorsivo:

 .. admonition:: use